alttch/eva3/doc/tutorial/tut_lm.rst

     lm-cmd -J remote -p U

-Let LM PLC reload the items from the connected controller every 60 seconds, if the new ones are added in future:
+Let LM PLC reload the items from the connected controller every 60 seconds, if new ones are added in future:

 .. code-block:: bash